KAREN GORMAN Owner & Trainer

 Kris’s first Border Collie introduced her to the sports of agility and breed competition.
 Kris has finished four AKC champions herself and has many agility titles.
 Her focus when teaching obedience and agility is first to ensure that both dog and handler are having fun.
 She has a keen eye for footwork and body language that enhances the performance of the handler/dog team.

-Bunny especially enjoys working with beginners and their dogs.
-She really enjoys watching as they become a team as they have fun learning new skills together.
+As a dog trainer Bunny especially enjoys working with beginners and their dogs, watching her students become a team with their dogs as they have fun learning new skills together.